davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 crustal structure and evolution, and the timing and map position of xenolith entrainment.
+Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere in
+@fig:neogene_sections, we
-Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere on Figure \ref{neogeone_sections} we reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
+reject the shallow slab window emplaced asthenosphere case based on our thermal modeling presented above.
 The Monterey plate stalled slab and underplated Farallon plate mantle nappe cases are equally plausible